kristofzerbe/kiko.io/source/_posts/2023/SVWW-vs-Schalke-2023-09-02.md

   "PXL_20230902_130050774.jpg|"
 %}

-After our guys had digested the shock, so after 10 minutes, they began ... yes indeed ... to play football!
+After our guys had digested the shock, after 10 minutes or so, they began ... yes indeed ... to play football!
 Also because Kauczinski had replaced a few snoozers.
-In the last 20 minutes it went with steam on the opponents goal, but we ran out of time.
+In the last 20 minutes it went with steam on the opponents goal, but we ran slightly out of time.
 In the 90th minute, 6 minutes of injury time were displayed and it was almost hectic ... kick and rush.
 With success!
 In the 95th minute it was **1:1**, thanks to the leg of **Reinthaler**, from which bounced a defensive attempt, and in the 97th almost 2:1 ... huuuuh, damn close.

 Before the game I had bet on a 1:1 and was unfortunately/fortunately right. **It felt like a victory.**